Garden Clubs & Societies

 Facebook

-Notes: Most Master Gardener events and classes are held at the MG Demonstration Garden located at the Ahtanum Youth Park, 1000 Ahtanum Road, Union Gap (by the red barn).
+Meetings: Most Master Gardener events, trainings, and classes are held at the MG Demonstration Garden located at the Ahtanum Youth Park, 1000 Ahtanum Road, Union Gap (by the red barn).

 Washington Native Plant Society: Central Washington Chapter